Xenakios/AudioPluginHost_II/README.md

 - Plugin parameter automation/modulation
 - Use Tracktion Graph instead of the Juce AudioProcessorGraph

-To build, you need JUCE at the repo root level and choc and SignalSmith Stretch in the libs directory.
-These will be made proper git submodules later.
+To build, you need cmake, JUCE at the repo root level and choc and SignalSmith Stretch in the libs directory.
+The libs will be made proper git submodules later.